Contaflex III

 The lens is superb, but not fast.
 Despite the small maximum aperture, viewing is very bright and focusing is easier than some 1960s Japanese SLRs that lack a split image.

 Leaf shutter SLRs are complex.
-Because the leaf shutter is forward of the mirror, it needs to be open to let light in for framing and focusing.
-Meanwhile, the film is shielded from light by a separate, door-type shutter located to the rear, behind the mirror.
+Because the leaf shutter is forward of the mirror, it has to be open to let light in for framing and focusing.
+So there is another shutter in the rear, behind the mirror and in front of the film, which is closed, to keep light away from the film.
+This rear shutter is a door-type of design and is not timed like the front (leaf) shutter.

 Why the leaf shutter?